mnlcz/writeups/Writerside/topics/Bandit.md

 ## Room 32

 The only instruction that the user has for this room is to escape.
-It suggest the usage of the commands `man` and `sh`.
+It suggests the usage of the commands `man` and `sh`.

 - Understand the shell the user has to escape.
 - Escape.